Senior (thesis) year

-The oral exam, approximately two hours in length, is conducted by an examination board composed of Reed faculty members and, in some instances, other experts.
+The oral exam, approximately 90 minutes in length, is conducted by an examination board composed of Reed faculty members and, in some instances, other experts.
 This examination includes the thesis topic and should relate the thesis to the larger context of the student’s studies.

 Any Reed faculty member may visit the examination.
 At least one faculty member of the division should be present.
 Some departments require at least one examiner from another department within the same division.
 One examiner from another division should be present.
 An examiner who has professional competence in the candidate’s field and is not a member of the Reed faculty may be present.
 Other guests who are not faculty members will be admitted only with permission of the examining board and the student.

 On occasion, written examinations may also be required by the division.
 The student will then be judged on the basis of both the oral and written examinations.